ettoremodina/ettoremodina/README.md

 # Ettore Modina – GitHub Portfolio

 ## Academic Background
-I hold a Bachelor's degree and I am currently completing a Master's degree in Mathematical Engineering at Politecnico di Milano, with a focus on Statistical Learning, Machine Learning, and Physics-Informed Modeling.
+I hold a Bachelor's degree in Mathematical Engineering and a Master's degree in Statistical Learning at Politecnico di Milano, with a focus on Machine Learning and Physics-Informed Modeling.

 ## Interests
 I am passionate about data science, with strong interests in Bayesian statistics, nonparametric methods, and deep learning.
 I regularly work with Python, R, and C++, and I am also proficient in MATLAB and GAMS, particularly for optimization modeling.
 I enjoy building AI systems from scratch, especially when they involve creative or theoretical challenges.